 Eggless Cheesecake

-All I did, was replace the eggs with buttermilk (or use yoghurt), and baked it for slightly longer.
+All I did, was replace the eggs with buttermilk (or use yoghurt), and left it in the oven for slightly longer.
 So, so easy.
+And what we have is a dreamy no egg cheesecake with the creamiest texture.
+You’ll be licking all the crumbs!

 In fact, it’s so easy, that I gave Sapphire, who’s 15, the instructions, and she did everything herself.